EchoTune/social-media-automation/README.md

 below each file are the parameters they should contain, the names should be self explanitory.

-Place all the files inside a config folder inside the root of src folder
+Place all the .env files inside a config folder inside the root of src folder